primer/figma/docs/authoring-components.md

 ## Writing properties

-- When properties, either variant or component, write them as they are seen or would be written in code.
+- When writing properties, either variant or component, write them as they are seen or would be written in code.
 For example, the prop for an icon or avatar in the action list component is written as `leadingVisual`.
-- When writing variants, keep the property name in as written in code with lower or camelCase and the values in lowercase.
+- When writing variants, keep the property name as its written in code with lower or camelCase and the values in lowercase.
 - When indicating a boolean property add a "?".
 For example, the property to show/hide the title of a component is written as "title?"

 **Examples**